incubyte/incubyte.github.io/content/blog/quick-cue-chrome-extension.md

 ### Building the Core Functionality

 The first step was implementing some default prompts and displaying them in the extension popup view.
+{{< figure src="/images/2025/quick-cue-extension-for-AI-prompt-shortcuts/quick-cue-2.jpg" >}}
 Next came the crucial content scripts that would run on specific pages and monitor input elements.

 The core functionality required a system that could: